stefanspringer1/swift-package-manager/Documentation/Usage.md

 ### Swift Tools Version Specification

-The Swift tools version is specified by a special comment in the first line of the `Package.swift` manifest.
-To specify a tools version, a `Package.swift` file must begin with the string `// swift-tools-version:`, followed by a version number specifier.
+The Swift tools version is specified by a special comment in the first line of the `Composition.swift` manifest.
+To specify a tools version, a `Composition.swift` file must begin with the string `// swift-tools-version:`, followed by a version number specifier.